The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

-\begin{proof} For Player 1's first move, they must move on the central, or only edge of the path of length 3 or 1, respectively.
+\begin{proof} If there is a short odd path then Player 1's first move will be on the central, or only edge of the short odd path path.
 From this point, they may follow the strategy as described in the proof above. \end{proof}